 4. Regularly Visit the Vet

 Make sure that you make a schedule for your German Shepherd and regularly take him to his vet.
 It is a great way to make sure that your dog is healthy.
-Also, the vet will undoubtedly take all the necessary measures needed so that the dog remains healthy.
+Also, the vet will undoubtedly take all the necessary measures to keep the dog healthy.

 5. Provide High-Quality Food

-Junk food in an excess amount is certainly not good for your dog.
+Junk food in excess is certainly not good for your dog.
 Therefore, you should ensure that you provide high-quality food to your dog.
-The best suitable food for your dog will undoubtedly depend on your dog’s age, taste, and any sort of allergies.
+The best food for your dog will undoubtedly depend on his age, taste, and allergies.

 Choose such brands of food that contain proteins, grains, vegetables, vitamins, and minerals.
 These ingredients are essential for a healthy diet for your German Shepherd.

-Give high-quality dog food, take your dog for a walk, and regular vet checkups should be encouraged.
-So, try to follow all these ways mentioned above to keep your German Shepherd healthy and happy for a more extended period.
+Giving high-quality dog food, taking your dog for a walk, and getting regular vet checkups should be encouraged.
+So, try to follow all these ways mentioned above to keep your German Shepherd healthy and happy for extended periods.